RiotGames/cinq-docs/source/overview/backend.rst

 4. If a bucket policy to prevent s3:PutObject and s3:GetObject does not exist on the bucket, apply that policy.

+5. If a lifecycle policy to delete version markers does not exist, apply the policy to delete version markers.

 This covers a few different edge cases, most notably it allows the auditor to continuously run against the same bucket with re-applying the same policies, even if the bucket contains terabytes of data.
 Applying bucket policies to prevent s3:PutObject and s3:GetObject prevents objects from being added to the bucket